 Last Updated 9/8/2017

 General Hatch Info - We had our first day of hopper fishing July 20, and fishing hoppers is well underway.
 Expect a lot of baitfish produced from the prolonged high water this summer.

-Bull Shoals Tailwater - Some of the Corps generation graphs are back online but CFS is still off.
-The powerhouse now has all eight units back online, so look for heavier releases in the afternoon and evening.
-Cutbacks overnight have varied.
-Flood pool is forecast to be empty October 21.
+Bull Shoals Tailwater - The Corps generation graphs are still offline.
+The powerhouse has been releasing about six units for much of the day the past several days with brief cutbacks at night.
+Flood pool is forecast to be empty October 7.

-Norfork Tailwater - Generation has been been more prolonged with only a brief shutdown overnight.
+Norfork Tailwater - Generation has been around-the-clock since August 30th.
 Releases have consistently been around 3,800 CFS.
-Flood pool is forecast to be empty October 21.
+Flood pool is forecast to be empty October 7.

 Greers Ferry Tailwater - The powerhouse is releasing late in the afternoon briefly.
 The flood pool is empty.

 Beaver Tailwater - (Click image for realtime data.
 Click here for explanation.)